Bachelor of Arts in Liberal Studies

-The primary goal of the Liberal Studies curriculum is to assist students in developing their analytical, critical thinking, reading, writing and research skills, as they progress through a challenging curriculum that is primarily of their own design.
-This program is primarily designed to meet the needs of working adults who have stopped out of college, or who have difficulty finding a major in one of the other disciplines in the College of Liberal Arts that meets their scheduling needs.
-This program will be offered at Main, Ambler, and Temple Center City campuses.
-Select courses will be offered online.
+The Bachelor of Arts in Liberal Studies is offered by the Liberal Studies Program within the College of Liberal Arts.
+The major is designed to meet the unique needs of working adults who may have delayed or stopped out of college, or who have difficulty finding a major in one of the other disciplines in the College of Liberal Arts that meets their scheduling needs.

 All students in the Liberal Studies major begin their studies in CLA 2096 Approaches to Liberal Studies.
 This writing intensive, interdisciplinary course brings students together and (re)introduces the idea of academic research, writing, and participation in the academic enterprise.
-Instructors will select a topic of their choice and examine it from a variety of perspectives and viewpoints in the various disciplines of the liberal arts.
+Instructors select a topic of their choice and examine it from a variety of perspectives and viewpoints in the various disciplines of the liberal arts.

-Later in their program of study, all Liberal Studies majors will take AMST 2098 Reading Culture to complete the second required writing intensive course for the General Education Curriculum.
+Later in their program of study, all Liberal Studies majors take AMST 2098 Reading Culture to complete the second required writing intensive course for the General Education Curriculum.

 Critical Thinking (either PHIL 1055 or PSY 1004) is the foundations-level course for this major.